 Our mission is to provide resources which encourage, inspire and challenge homeless people to transform their lives.
 We do this by:

 We serve people in Camden, 60 years and over, on low incomes, who live on their own, are socially isolated or who may be living with a long-term health condition or disability.
-Activities include weekly socials, computer classes, craft, signing, chair-based excecises and health talks.
-Here is the full programme.
+Activities include weekly socials, Art, craft, drama, Ukulele music, choir, cycling, dance, tai chi, yoga, chair-based exercises, health talks and much more.
 Our members also benefit from reduced priced events, tea dances and coach trips.
 We work closely with the West Euston Time Bank (a sister organisation and charity) that has members of all ages, backgrounds and ethnic origins.

 Thrive is a small national charity which uses gardening to improve physical health and emotional wellbeing.
 Watch this video to find out more about their work.